UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Related Works

-The challenge of document understanding with interleaved textual and visual components has recently prompted the development of specialized vision-based RAG pipelines~\citep{visrag, vidorag, wang2025vrag} that directly take screenshots of documents as input.
-A notable example is ColPali~\citep{faysse2024colpali}, which leverages VLMs to jointly encode textual queries and visual documents with the MaxSim operations~\citep{khattab2020colbert}.
-ViDoRAG~\citep{vidorag} introduces a multi-agent reasoning architecture designed for complex queries that require iterative cross-modal reasoning.
-In parallel, optimization-focused approaches such as VRAG~\citep{wang2025vrag} apply reinforcement learning strategies, including GRPO-based~\cite{shao2024deepseekmath} training, to adapt VLMs for end-to-end document understanding.
-However, the comparisons with text-only baselines are not entirely fair, as most of these baselines exclude non-text modalities in response generation.
-Moreover, existing evaluations are conducted on datasets not designed for RAG.
-MMLongBench-Doc~\citep{mmlongbench} targets long-context multimodal document understanding, but its database is not highly relevant and thus unsuitable for retrieval tasks.
-REAL-MM~\citep{wasserman2025real} and VidoSeek~\citep{wang2025vidorag} are designed for MM-RAG, yet they lack cross-modality and multi-page evidence, limiting their ability to provide comprehensive and unified evaluation across RAG systems.
-The other benchmarks~\citep{mathew2021docvqa,mathew2022infographicvqa,zhu2022towards,li2024multimodal} are typically limited to a single image or a single document page, covering narrow domains, under-representing modalities, or operating at limited scale with only a few queries or pages, as summarized in Table~\ref{tab:dataset-comparison}.
-To address these gaps, we introduce \datasetname, a benchmark tailored to practical RAG use cases.
+Document understanding with interleaved text and visuals has led to specialized vision-based RAG pipelines~\citep{visrag, vidorag, wang2025vrag} that process document screenshots directly.
+For example, ColPali~\citep{faysse2024colpali} uses VLMs to jointly encode textual queries and visual documents via MaxSim~\citep{khattab2020colbert}, while ViDoRAG~\citep{vidorag} employs multi-agent reasoning for iterative cross-modal queries.
+Optimization-focused methods like VRAG~\citep{wang2025vrag} use GRPO~\citep{shao2024deepseekmath}, to adapt VLMs for end-to-end document understanding.
+However, comparisons with text-only baselines are often unfair, as these baselines ignore non-text modalities.
+Existing evaluations are also limited: MMLongBench-Doc~\citep{mmlongbench} covers long-context multimodal documents but is poorly suited for retrieval; REAL-MM~\citep{wasserman2025real} and VidoSeek~\citep{wang2025vidorag} lack cross-page and cross-modal evidence; other benchmarks~\citep{mathew2021docvqa,mathew2022infographicvqa,zhu2022towards,li2024multimodal} are narrow in scope, covering single images or pages, limited domains, or small scales (Table~\ref{tab:dataset-comparison}).
+To fill these gaps, we introduce \datasetname, a benchmark designed for practical MM-RAG use cases with multi-page, cross-modal evidence and scalable evaluation.